-National Outcome: More people suc National Outcome: More people successfully complete diversion from prosecution.
+National Outcome: More people successfully complete diversion from prosecution.
 National Indicator(s) Local Evidence Definition Rationale Data Sources Number of diversion from prosecution: i) assessments undertaken ii) cases commenced iii) cases successfully completed.
 Mechanisms are in place to understand the views of people undertaking diversion from prosecution and are used to support improvement.
+1. Mechanisms are in place to undertaking diversion from prosecution and are used to support improvement.
 This local evidence should be populated using a locally developed mechanism to capture this qualitative information.
 Assessing the views of people receiving support through diversion from prosecution will help partners to understand people's experiences and will aid the evaluation of quality of delivery.
 COPFS Justice Social Work Third Sector People completing 2.
 Mechanisms are in place to understand the views of people supporting the delivery of diversion from prosecution and are used to support improvement.
-This local evidence should be populated using a locally developed mechanism to capture this qualitative information.
+2 This local evidence should be populated using a locally developed mechanism to capture this qualitative information.
 The views of people delivering support through diversion from prosecution will help partners to assess whether the use of diversion from prosecution is appropriate in the local authority area, and will help to identify what works in delivery and identify any barriers that exist. diversion

+National Outcome: More people in police custody receive support to address their needs.
 National Indicator(s) Local Evidence Definition Rationale Data Sources Number of: i) referrals from custody centres.
 3. There is an effective relationship between community justice partners, Alcohol and Drug Partnerships (ADPs) and police custody centre for local population.
-This local evidence should be populated using a narrative description of the ways in which the community justice, ADP and police custody centre partners work together to deliver arrest referral services for the local authority area population.
+3 This local evidence should be populated using a narrative description of the ways in which the community justice, ADP and police custody centre partners work together to deliver arrest referral services for the local authority area population.
 This local evidence supports effective communication and engagement between partners and facilitates information sharing and information flow.
 For example, local MAT standards2 implementation, collaboration and leveraging of resources.
 Police custody centres Community Justice Partnerships Alcohol and Drug Partnerships 4.
 Referral pathways and support are in place from police custody centre for local population.
-Narrative description of referral mechanisms and an assessment of how effective they are for the local authority area population.
+4 Narrative description of referral mechanisms and an assessment of how effective they are for the local authority area population.
 The narrative should describe how local partners and police custody hub partners work together to dovetail any locally commissioned services (such as local arrest referral provision) with the central custody hub offer.
 This local evidence supports understanding of how individuals are supported to access services to address their needs at point of arrest.
 Police custody centres Community Justice Partnerships Justice Social Work Alcohol and Drug Partnerships Community Planning Partnerships Integration Joint Boards Third sector